buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 Pattern languages, as they relate to user interface design, were popularised by Pattern Tap, an influential website established in 2008 by the prodigiously talented Matthew Smith, **which popularised the thinking behind pattern langauges and design patterns**.
 Sadly, Pattern Tap is no more, lost – as so many websites are – to the ravages of expired credit cards and lapsed domain names.
 You can, however, explore it via the [Wayback Machine](https://web.archive.org/web/20081102075428/http://patterntap.com/collections/).

-{% include figure.html url="/images/ch3/c3-s1-p1-2-pattern-tap-collections-footers.png" alt="Pattern Tap > Collections > Footers (2008)" description="Pattern Tap saved you re-inventing the user interface wheel by gathering a wealth of design patterns that designers could learn from and draw inspiration from, in this case an example of a footer pattern from Shaun Inman’s Mint website." %}
+{% include figure.html url="/images/ch3/c3-s1-p1-2-pattern-tap-collections-footers.png" alt="Pattern Tap > Collections > Footers (2008)" description="Pattern Tap saved you re-inventing the user interface wheel by gathering a wealth of design patterns that designers could learn from and draw inspiration from.
+In this case an example of a footer pattern from Shaun Inman’s Mint website." %}

 **Pattern Tap collected examples of user interface design patterns**, largely as applied to the web.
 As Smith put it: